mdn/content/files/en-us/mozilla/firefox/releases/111/index.md

 #### Marionette

-- Fixed an issue where returning a ShadowRoot from "WebDriver:ExecuteScript" causes a "cyclic object value" error [Firefox bug 1764594](https://bugzil.la/1764594).
+- Fixed an issue where returning a ShadowRoot from `WebDriver:ExecuteScript` causes a `cyclic object value` error [Firefox bug 1764594](https://bugzil.la/1764594).

 ## Changes for add-on developers